American Football League: History

 On August 14, 1959, the first league meeting was held in Chicago, and charter memberships were given to Dallas, New York, Houston, Denver, Los Angeles, and Minneapolis-Saint Paul.
 On August 22, the league officially was named the American Football League at a meeting in Dallas.
 The NFL's initial reaction was not as openly hostile as it had been with the earlier All-America Football Conference (AAFC), as Bell had even given his public approval; but he died suddenly in October 1959, and individual NFL owners soon began a campaign to undermine the new league.
 AFL owners were approached with promises of new NFL franchises or ownership stakes in existing ones.
 Only the party from Minneapolis-Saint Paul accepted, and with the addition of Ole Haugsrud and Bernie Ridder the Minnesota group joined the NFL in 1961 as the Minnesota Vikings.
 The older league also announced on August 29 that it had conveniently reversed its position against expansion, and planned to bring new NFL teams to Houston and Dallas, to start play in 1961.
-(The NFL did not expand to Houston at that time, the promised Dallas team – the Dallas Cowboys – actually started play in 1960, and the Vikings began play in 1961.)
+(The NFL did not expand to Houston at that time; the promised Dallas team – the Dallas Cowboys – actually started play in 1960, and the Vikings began play in 1961.)
 Finally, the NFL quickly came to terms with the Bidwills and allowed them to relocate the struggling Cardinals to St. Louis, eliminating that city as a potential AFL market.

 Ralph Wilson, who owned a minority interest in the NFL's Detroit Lions at the time, initially announced he was placing a team in Miami, but like the Seattle situation, was also rebuffed by local ownership (like Seattle, Miami would later get a pro football team of its own as well); given five other choices, Wilson negotiated with McGroder and brought the team that became the Bills to Buffalo.
 Buffalo was officially awarded its franchise on October 28.
 During a league meeting on November 22, a 10-man ownership group from Boston (led by Billy Sullivan) was awarded the AFL's eighth team.
 On November 30, 1959, Joe Foss, a World War II Marine fighter ace and former governor of South Dakota, was named the AFL's first commissioner.
 Foss commissioned a friend of Harry Wismer's to develop the AFL's eagle-on-football logo.
 Hunt was elected President of the AFL on January 26, 1960.

 The AFL draft

 The AFL's first draft took place the same day Boston was awarded its franchise, and lasted 33 rounds.
 The league held a second draft on December 2, which lasted for 20 rounds.
-Because the Oakland Raiders joined after the AFL draft, they inherited Minnesota's selections.
+Because the Oakland Raiders joined after the initial AFL drafts, they inherited Minnesota's selections.
 A special allocation draft was held in January 1960, to allow the Raiders to stock their team, as some of the other AFL teams had already signed some of Minneapolis' original draft choices.